 Mesa boasts over 300 days of annual sunshine, with accompanying desert conditions, but the temperature does shift from season to season: from sunny and warm during the winter to scorching (and sunny) in the summer.
 Because of the extreme heat, winter and the shoulder seasons may be the ideal times to look for vacation rentals in Mesa — especially if you’re planning on hiking and mountain biking.
 Regardless of the time of year, it is important to be prepared for the heat and sun when visiting Mesa.
 Be sure you always have access to cool clothing, sunscreen, a hat, and plenty of water when you’re outdoors (many locals also keep water in the car in case of emergencies).

-What are the top things to do in Mesa?
+Top things to do in Mesa

 Lost Dutchman Museum